West 8th Street Closures

 Pants on Fire!
 Blocking the westernmost cycle/pedestrian CO58 overpass and the western entrance to the Community Center?
 Doesn't this respect Developers more than Golden Citizens - for example kids who are blocked from walking to Mitchell Elementary, or folks who live in north Golden who want to cycle/walk to downtown Golden or to work?
 Aretha was right - RESPECT.

-DendySloan asked over 4 years ago
+DendySloan asked almost 5 years ago

 Dendy, the culvert replacement that necessitated closure of the trail is not related to the Basecamp development project.
 It is a separate project initiated by the Church Ditch Water Authority.
 The ditch easement allows this type of maintenance/repair with very few limitations and, unfortunately, at this location the ditch pre-dates the road.
 The developer is taking advantage of the closure to complete some required utility work as is the dog park.
 These other activities would not require the full closure of the road and trail.